 - Headgear – for rain or summer sun.

-As outdoor shoes are not worn inside the building, slippers are worn and a range of these are provided, but you might wish to bring your own.
+As outdoor shoes are not worn inside the building, please bring your own slippers or indoor shoes.

 HEALTH and SAFETY

 Walking.
 The island slopes upwards to the South-West.
 There are short, pleasant walks on the beach.